-8P/Tuttle is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+8P/Tuttle is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has classified 8P/Tuttle as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 8P/Tuttle orbits the sun every 4,970 days (13.61 years), coming as close as 1.03 AU and reaching as far as 10.37 AU from the sun.
 Its orbit is highly elliptical.
-8P/Tuttle is about 4.5 kilometers in diameter, making it larger than most asteroids, comparable in size to the island of Manhattan.
+8P/Tuttle is about 4.5 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the island of Manhattan.

 8P/Tuttle's orbit is 0.10 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.